shortstheory/underwater-dtn/2do.md

 in progress:

 done:
+* added check for rsp when sending on sendDatagram
+* fragmentation
 * lots of duplications may be needed in tests
     * can be circumvented by using the same cases and just sending a BAM and checking that it behaves well
 * replace it with the generator and the testApp for collecting stats which can be displayed